lhbelfanti/goxcrap/README.md

 ### Setup

-1. Create a `.env` file at the root of the project, and add the following environment variables:
+1. Create a `.env` file at the root of the project (or rename the provided [.env.example](.env.example)), and add the following environment variables:

 ```
 EMAIL=<Twitter account email>